bhvym-sudo/sharp-wifi/README.md

 ## Whats "boa"
 - The Boa Web Server is a lightweight, single-tasking open-source HTTP server designed for Unix-like operating systems.
 Known for its low memory footprint and high speed, it was historically the go-to server for embedded environments, consumer routers, and Internet of Things (IoT) devices

+## Contribution
+- Contributions are welcome in the form of analysis , and creating pull request of your analysis.